Magic Hall | A Hip Boutique Hotel Perfect to Explore Old Town Rennes

-Conveniently located in Rennes’s city centre, minutes away from Rennes’s picturesque cobbled streets and mouth-watering crêperies nestled in medieval half-timbered houses, Magic Hall was the perfect base to explore the Old Town.
+Conveniently located in Rennes’s city centre, minutes away from the city’s picturesque cobbled streets and mouth-watering crêperies nestled in medieval half-timbered houses, Magic Hall was the perfect base to explore Rennes historic centre.

 At my doorstep I found the city’s grand cathedral and the well-preserved medieval lanes of Rue de la Psalette and Rue du Chapitre, a vibrant nightlife with the “infamous” Rue de la Soif (“Drinker’s Alley”) with its record 13 bars, and a chic shopping district stretching from posh Rue de la Monnaie all the way to architecturally perfect Place du Parlement.